metatoaster/explosive.fuse/README.rst

 Installation
 ============

-If all system level dependencies are satisified, the installation process is simply a single ``pip`` call, like so::
+If all system level dependencies are satisfied, the installation process is simply a single ``pip`` call, like so::

     $ pip install explosive.fuse